kingsleyh/rspec_reports_formatter/README.md

-# PLEASE NOTE - This project is not being actively maintained at the moment - I am taking a break - not sure when I will return.
+# PLEASE NOTE - This project is not being actively maintained at the moment - I am taking a break - not sure when I will return.I'm unlikely to do do any more work on this project but will leave it here for posterity.

+* Please consider using a fork of this project such as [fork](https://github.com/vbanthia/rspec_html_reporter)

 # Publish pretty [rspec](http://rspec.info/) reports